gaga152123/olist-data-portfolio/README.md

 - 🗃️ CSV data extracted from Olist dataset
 - 📦 Instructions to unzip and load data easily

+📌 This is a fully executable notebook.
+Run the code cells to see all charts, visualizations, and results directly.

 ## 💼 Project Purpose
 This project was created as part of a freelance data analyst portfolio, demonstrating a realistic workflow combining SQL and Python.